 The AC Josephson effect is observed if the DC voltage is augmented by a small-amplitude, high-frequency AC contribution, such that

 .
 When RF amplitude is zero, the system reverts to the DC effect.
-This is most readily accomplished by irradiating the junction with low-intensity RF radiation in the range of 10–20 GHz.
+This is most readily accomplished by irradiating the junction with low-intensity microwave radiation in the range of 10–20 GHz.
 The junction current then given by

 , again neglecting sinusoidal voltages of unobservably high frequencies.